 The work of the Campus Ministry Center is the recognized heart of Bishop Alemany High School.
 Its responsibility is to promote and nourish the Catholic identity of the school community and property.
+Through works of justice and charity and prayerful devotion our Catholic school informs and assists our students, their families, and our staff in the formation of a Christian character.

-The Campus Ministry Center endeavors to achieve the following goals:
+The Sr. Elizabeth Anne Sheehy Campus Ministry Center endeavors to achieve the following goals: